-Energy usage of the Group has increased in 2020 as compared to 2019.
-This was mainly due to increase in production volume at the new poultry processing plant.
+Energy usage of the Group has increased in 2021 due to the new poultry processing plant operating at a higher capacity for a full operational year in 2021, as compared to 2020.
 In conserving energy, we deploy the following initiatives:

-- · embrace energy-efficient building design;
+- embrace energy-efficient building design;

 - · utilise heat recovering system;

 - · utilise energy-efficient equipment; and

-- · install LED lighting and others.
+- install LED lighting and others.